 Dr Shane Oliver, Head of Investment Strategy & Chief Economist at AMP, discusses the cash rate.

-- As a result while the risk is still on the upside for the cash rate in the short term, our assessment is that the RBA probably won’t have to act on its tightening bias and we continue to see it cutting rates through next year.
+- As a result, while the risk is still on the upside for the cash rate in the short term with 40% chance of another hike, the RBA probably won’t have to act again on its tightening bias, and we continue to see it cutting rates next year starting around mid-year.

-The pause in interest rates over the last three months comes after the biggest interest rate hiking cycle (of 400 basis points over 14 months) since the late 1980s.
-As is well known the late 1980s tightening was a major contributor to the recession of the early 1990s.
-The risks to the household sector are arguably higher now because household debt to income levels are three times greater than they were in the late 1980s.
+The resumption of rate hikes after a four month pause adds to what is already the biggest interest rate hiking cycle (13 rate hikes totalling 425 basis points over 17 months) since the late 1980s which preceded the early 1990s recession.
+While interest rates are still much lower today than back then, the risks to the household sector are much higher now because household debt to income levels are three times greater than they were in the late 1980s.

 Source: RBA, AMP

-As such it retained its guidance that “some further tightening of monetary policy [ie rate hikes] may be required to ensure that inflation returns to target in a reasonable timeframe”.
-It also reiterated that this will depend on how the data evolves and that it will continue to look closely at the global economy, household spending, inflation and the labour market.
-Its tightening bias remains softer than was the case earlier this year.
+Interestingly the RBA softened somewhat its tightening bias by replacing “some further tightening of monetary policy [ie rate hikes] may be required to ensure that inflation returns to target in a reasonable timeframe” with “whether further tightening of monetary policy is required…”, but its still a tightening bias and its been underlined by relatively more hawkish language in its post meeting statement compared to last month.
+And it effectively reiterated that this will depend on how the data evolves and that it will continue to look closely at the global economy, domestic demand, inflation and the labour market.

-Our view remains that the RBA has already done more than enough to slow the economy in order to rebalance demand and supply and bring inflation back to target.
-Rate hikes impact the economy with up to a one-year lag as it takes a while for the hikes to be passed through to borrowers and for them to adjust their spending.
-This time around the lag has likely been lengthened by savings buffers built up in the pandemic, the reopening boost, more than normal home borrowers locking in at 2% of so fixed mortgage rates in the pandemic and the highly competitive mortgage market which has meant that actual mortgage rates paid on outstanding mortgages have gone up by less than the cash rate.
+However, our assessment remains that that the RBA has already done more than enough to slow the economy in order to rebalance demand and supply and bring inflation back to target.
+Rate hikes impact the economy with a long lag as it takes a while for the hikes to be passed through to borrowers and for them to adjust their spending.
+This time around the lag has been lengthened by savings buffers built up in the pandemic, the reopening boost, more than normal home borrowers locking in at 2% of so fixed mortgage rates in the pandemic and the highly competitive mortgage market which has meant that actual mortgage rates paid on outstanding mortgages have gone up by less than the cash rate.
 However, these protections are now wearing off.

-Given the lags involved and the increasing signs that monetary tightening is working it makes sense for the RBA to remain on hold so it can better assess the impact of the rate hikes.
+Given the lags involved and the increasing signs that monetary tightening is working it makes sense for the RBA to remain on hold so it can better assess the impact of the rate hikes so far and its latest move.

 While every care has been taken in the preparation of this document, neither National Mutual Funds Management Ltd (ABN 32 006 787 720, AFSL 234652) (NMFM), AMP Limited ABN 49 079 354 519 nor any other member of the AMP Group (AMP) makes any representations or warranties as to the accuracy or completeness of any statement in it including, without limitation, any forecasts.
 Past performance is not a reliable indicator of future performance.
 This document has been prepared for the purpose of providing general information, without taking account of any particular investor’s objectives, financial situation or needs.
 An investor should, before making any investment decisions, consider the appropriateness of the information in this document, and seek professional advice, having regard to the investor’s objectives, financial situation and needs.
 This document is solely for the use of the party to whom it is provided.
 This document is not intended for distribution or use in any jurisdiction where it would be contrary to applicable laws, regulations or directives and does not constitute a recommendation, offer, solicitation or invitation to invest.